 The condition is that both networks should use or support the same cryptographic hash function.

 For instance, Bitcoin uses the SHA-256 hashing algorithm while Ethereum uses the Keccak-256 hashing algorithm.
 Therefore, atomic swaps are not possible in this case.

 If Bitcoin is ever to be used at scale, it should be able to accommodate thousands of daily transactions regardless of size.
 Only then could it be adopted by large communities or even countries.

-That's why the Lightning Network is necessary.
+That's why the Lightning Network is so useful.
 The LN can process a large number of transactions without congesting the Bitcoin blockchain.

 The first country to adopt Bitcoin as legal tender, the Republic of El Salvador, also uses the Lightning Network in its payments infrastructure.

 The LN allows for microtransactions—something that was not possible with Bitcoin before.
-This could be used to tip content.
+This could be used to tip content creators.